 HIV/AIDS prevention and education is the mainstay of the national HIV/AIDS control programme in Singapore.
 Education is targeted at both the general population and those at high risk of infection.
-Educational messages for the general population are focused on the dangers of casual sex, promotion of family values, and avoidance of pre-marital and extra-marital sexual relationships.
-The use of condoms for prevention is emphasized to those at risk.
-Educational campaigns are also conducted to reduce HIV-related stigma and discrimination.
+Educational messages for the general population are focused on the avoidance of pre-marital and casual sex, and sex with commercial sex workers.
+The use of condoms is emphasised to those at risk.
+Campaigns are also conducted to reduce HIV-related stigma and discrimination.